NCIEVS/evsrestapi/README.md

 ## Steps for Building and Running EVSRESTAPI locally

-* Launch Stardog and Opensearch (as described above)
+* Launch Jena/fuseki and Opensearch (as described above)
   * If loaded properly, the loaded artifacts should be persistent and you can take down and restart the docker processes and the data will still be there.
   * NOTE: both services must be loaded and running for the application tests to run properly
 * Configure application